shenchauhan/MicrosoftGraph/README.md

 ### Windows Community Toolkit
 Another great resource to get you up and running is the [Windows Community Toolkit](https://aka.ms/windowstoolkit ).
-I won't go into details about the toolkit here (it's a whole new blog post!) but I want to call it out because it too, has some Graph controls which are super handy.
+I won't go into details about the toolkit here (it's a whole new blog post!) but I want to call it out because it has some Graph controls which are super handy, like connecting to AAD.

 ![WindowsCommunityToolkit](/Assets/toolkit.png " Graph Controls")

+I hope you enjoyed this brief overview of the Microsoft Graph.
 To learn more about the Microsoft Graph, check out our great docs: https://developer.microsoft.com/en-us/graph/docs/concepts/overview